 East Palo Alto, CA

-Explore new approaches to privacy and data security at the 2018 BCLT Privacy Law Forum.
-This event offers a unique chance to engage with renowned members of the UC Berkeley faculty and leading privacy practitioners.
+Nnew approaches to privacy and data security were explored at the 2018 BCLT Privacy Law Forum.
+This event offered a unique chance to engage with renowned members of the UC Berkeley faculty and leading privacy practitioners.

 - the global diffusion (or not) of EU data protection principles;

 - new requirements for the explainability of algorithms; and

 - the possibility that antitrust principles can be used to address concerns around market power and privacy.

 Berkeley law faculty presented their research-in-progress while in-house counsel, government regulators, advocates, and lawyers from major firms offer practical insights.
 The always popular “practitioners’ panel” provided useful takeaways on how to cope with evolving litigation, enforcement, and counseling demands.

 UC Berkeley School of Law certifies that this activity has been approved by the State Bar of California for 5.75 general hours Continuing Legal Education credit.

 This activity is IAPP credit approved for 5.5 CPEs, Category A.